a00908270/masterthesis/thesis.md

 The second tab provides information about the neural network layers of the model.
 Information includes:

 - Table of layer information
-- Layer activations (mean and mean +/- 2 standard deviations) over time
+- Layer activations over time
-- Histograms of parameters and updates, for each parameter type
+- Histograms of parameters and updates
-- Learning rate vs. time (note this will be flat, unless learning rate schedules are used)
+- Learning rate vs. time

 \cite{dl4j-traininui}